justindujardin/mathy/libraries/website/docs/api/core/expressions.md

 `mathy:x+y=z`

 ### color
-Color to use for this node when rendering it as changed with `.colored`
+Color to use for this node when rendering it as changed with `.terminal_text`
 ### raw
 raw text representation of the expression.
+### terminal_text
+Text output of this node that includes terminal color codes that highlight which nodes have been changed in this tree as a result of a transformation.
 ### evaluate
 ```python
 MathExpression.evaluate(self, context=None)